How to Install Git on Fedora

 You should see confirmation output:

-Initialized empty Git repository in /home/user/example-directory/.git/
+Initialized empty Git repository in /home/user/my-project/.git/

 This command creates a hidden .git directory that stores the repository configuration, commit history, and tracking metadata.
 To explore its contents, run: